On the probability of generating invariably a finite simple group

 \begin{proof} Let $H$ be an extension field subgroup as in the statement.
-Each maximal torus of the ambient group contained in $H$ is a maximal torus of $H$, hence it has a description in terms of its Weyl group.
-It is then not difficult to establish the lemma with the help of Lemma \ref{extension_field_separable_dimension} (see \cite[Section 4.3]{KL} for a detailed description of the various embeddings). \end{proof}
+Each maximal torus of the ambient group contained in $H$ is a maximal torus of $H$, hence it admits a description in terms of its Weyl group.
+It is then easy to establish the lemma with the help of Lemma \ref{extension_field_separable_dimension} (see \cite[Section 4.3]{KL} for a detailed description of the various embeddings).

-Note that in the previous lemma we have not included extension field subgroups of type $\O_{n/b}(q^b)$ with $n/b$ odd.
-Indeed, we already observed in Theorem \ref{classes_c1_c2_c3} that these are not of maximal rank.